Business Account Agreement

 A. OUR AGREEMENT

-The Account is accessed through the Mobile App.
-Customer is responsible for providing Seed with a correct and operational email address.
-Customer must promptly notify the Bank or Seed of any change to its email or postal mailing address, or if Customer is unable to access the Account information through the Mobile App.
-Neither the Bank nor Seed will be liable for any adverse effects to the Account as a result of undelivered mail or email or Customer’s inability to access Account information through the Mobile App due to a failure to promptly notify the Bank or Seed of a change to Customer’s email or postal mailing address.
-Neither the Bank nor Seed is responsible for any costs Customer incurs to maintain internet access or an email account.
+The Account is accessed through the website and/or mobile application (“Site”).
+Customer is responsible for providing Cross River Bank with a correct and operational email and postal mailing address.
+Customer must promptly notify Cross River Bank of any change to its email or postal mailing address, or if Customer is unable to access the Account information through the Site.
+Cross River Bank will not be liable for any adverse effects to the Account as a result of undelivered mail or email or Customer’s inability to access Account information through the Site due to a failure to promptly notify Cross River Bank of a change to Customer’s email or postal mailing address.
+Cross River Bank is not responsible for any costs Customer incurs to maintain internet access or an email account.

 1. Consent to the Terms of this Agreement